 We believe that the hotel industry's performance is correlated to the performance of the economy overall, and with key economic indicators such as GDP growth, employment trends and corporate profits.
-We expect a continuing improvement in the performance of the hotel industry as GDP is forecast to grow in 2013 and unemployment is forecast to continue its decline.
+We expect a continuing improvement in the performance of the hotel industry as GDP is forecast to grow in 2013 and unemployment is forecast to continue to decline.
 As reported by Smith Travel Research, monthly industry RevPAR has been higher year over year since March 2010.
-As reported by Smith Travel Research, industry RevPAR in 2012 was up 6.8% and was up 6.4% year to date through March 31, 2013.
+As reported by Smith Travel Research, industry RevPAR in 2012 was up 8.0% and was up 5.6% year to date through June 30, 2013.
 Industry analysts such as Smith Travel Research and PKF Hospitality are projecting industry RevPAR to grow 5-6% in 2013 based on sustained economic growth, lack of new supply and increased business travel spending.
 Of the projected growth, most expect ADR growth to comprise most of the expected RevPAR growth.
 We are currently projecting RevPAR at our hotels to grow 4.5% in 2013 with ADR comprising most of our RevPAR growth.
 Most expect RevPar to continue to grow in 2013, albeit at levels less than what the industry experienced in 2011 and 2012.

-Comparison of the Three Months Ended March 31, 2013 ("2013") to the Three Months Ended March 31, 2012 ("2012")
+Comparison of the three months ended June 30, 2013 ("2013") to the three months ended June 30, 2012 ("2012")

-Results of operations for the three months ended March 31, 2013 include the operating activities of our 20 wholly-owned hotels and our investment in the JV.
-We owned 18 hotels at March 31, 2012.
-Accordingly, the comparisons below are influenced by the fact that 2 hotels were not owned by us for the first quarter of 2012.
+Results of operations for the three months ended June 30, 2013 include the operating activities of our 21 wholly-owned hotels and our investments in the Innkeepers JV and the Torrance JV.
+We owned 18 hotels at June 30, 2012.
+Accordingly, the comparisons below are influenced by the fact that three hotels and the Torrance JV were not owned by us for the second quarter of 2012 whereas they were owned by us for all or part of the second quarter of 2013.

-As reported by Smith Travel Research, industry RevPAR for the three months ended March 31, 2013 and 2012 was up 6.4% and up 7.9%, for the comparative 3 months in the prior year, respectively.
-RevPAR at our hotels was up 4.2% and 12.5%, respectively, in the 2013 and 2012 periods.
-Our RevPAR performance in the first quarter of 2013 was adversely impacted by renovations that occurred at three of our hotels, especially our Washington, D.C. hotel, which operated without a brand for two months in the quarter while we rebrand the hotel to a Residence Inn.
+As reported by Smith Travel Research, industry RevPAR for the three months ended June 30, 2013 and 2012 was up 5.0% and up 7.9%, respectively.
+RevPAR at our hotels was up 3.5% and 6.9%, respectively, in the 2013 and 2012 periods.
+Our RevPAR performance in the second quarter of 2013 was adversely impacted by renovations that occurred at two of our hotels, especially our Washington, D.C. hotel, which operated without a brand during the three months ended June 30, 2013, while we rebrand the hotel to a Residence Inn by Marriott.
+RevPar was up 6.1% excluding the Washington D.C. hotel for the quarter ended June 30, 2013.